linzhangUCA/4421tpl-odyssey/README.md

 2. (24%) Live demo on coffee delivery.
    - You can attempt 3 times (from the start point)
    - During any attempt, you set your goal 5 times maximum by cliking the `2D Goal Pose` button in Rviz2

+**NOTE**: you will work with a highly integrated system, any subtle malfunction could fail the entire system.
+Check your wire connections and battery health, regularly.
+Do simple unit tests if anything is not functional.
+Take notes for things you cannot memorize.
+And don't be discouraged to start everything over.

 ## Documentation